-People with mental health problems have historically suffered and currently suffer human rights violations that require joint action for protection and promotion by governments, services and societies.
+People with mental health problems have historically suffered and currently suffer human rights violations.
 They are also often subject to misconceptions and false beliefs that promote stigmatizing and discriminatory attitudes such as the belief that they are dangerous, have no capacity to make decisions by themselves or are weak, among others.
 Many people who have a mental health problem say that the stigma they experience is worse than the disorder itself.

-Human Rights (HR) proclaimed in the Universal Declaration of Human Rights (UDHR) are those that all people have by the mere fact of being human; they are the starting point for individuals to live "a life with dignity."
-The basic principles that underlie HR are equity, respect, freedom, equality, and dignity.
-The Convention on the Rights of Persons with Disabilities (CRPD) is an international human rights instrument of the United Nations aimed at protecting the rights of persons with disabilities.
-The CRPD is a legally binding instrument, which means that when a country subscribes to and ratifies it, it is obliged to comply with and implement it.
-The CRPD was adopted by the United Nations in 2006.
+The human rights proclaimed in the Universal Declaration of Human Rights (UDHR), as well as in universal and regional human rights conventions and instruments, are recognized for all people for their human condition, without any discrimination, based on the principles of dignity, freedom and equality.
+These instruments are of great relevance for the understanding and treatment of people with mental health problems and their right to a dignified life.
+Likewise, for people with severe conditions or prolonged psychosocial disabilities, the Convention on the Rights of Persons with Disabilities (CRPD), an international instrument adopted in 2006 by the United Nations to protect the rights of people with disabilities, is applicable, among other instruments.
+The CRPD is a legally binding instrument, which means that when a country signs and ratifies it, it is obliged to comply with and implement it.
 Currently, 186 countries (out of the 194 that have signed) have ratified the CRPD.

 The UDHR and the CRPD protect people with mental health problems.
 Among all the rights, we highlight the following as the most vulnerated in people with mental health problems: